Skip to main content

 caution

 The exact trigger configuration you use for the identify user tag will depend on your integration.
-If you have questions about how best to implement this tag so that your users are successfully identified before logging events, speak to your Rokt Account Manager.
-Additionally, ensure the initialization tag is always fired first before this tag.
+Additionally, ensure the initialization tag fires before the identify tag.
+If you have questions about how best to implement this tag so that your users are successfully identified before logging events, speak to your Rokt account manager.

 You should log page views as soon as each page in the user's transaction journey is loaded.
 To create a tag to log a page view: